Hygrophorus purpurascens: Description

+Similar species

-Hygrophorus russula is similar in appearance to H. purpurascens, but the former species can be distinguished by its tendency to bruise yellow, and its association with hardwood trees.
+Amongst other potential lookalikes in the genus, H. russula can be distinguished by its tendency to bruise yellow and its association with hardwood trees.

 Habitat and distribution

-The fruit bodies of Hygrophorus purpurascens grow on the ground in clusters or groups under conifer trees.
+The fruit bodies of H. purpurascens grow on the ground in clusters or groups under conifer trees.
 A snowbank mushroom, it is commonly found fruiting near the edges of snowbanks, or shortly after snowmelt.

+Uses

+The fruit bodies are edible but may be bitter.